daspk04/otb-nix/README.md

 - Docker Image for OTB:
   - Linux AMD64
   - Linux ARM64: To build OTB for `linux-aarch-64` there are 3 options:
-    - The easiest way would be to build natively with ARM64 (Still needs to be tested)
+    - The easiest way would be to build natively with ARM64
     - Compile using an emulator (Tested with [GitHub Action](https://github.com/daspk04/otb-nix/actions/runs/10191427474) and it builds fine)
     - We can also via nix cross compiler (Still needs to be Tested)